arnab132/Heap-Sort-using-Min-Heap/README.md

 2. At this point, the smallest item is stored at the root of the heap.
 Replace it with the last item of the heap followed by reducing the size of heap by 1.
 Finally, heapify the root of tree.
 3. Repeat above steps while size of heap is greater than 1.

+Note :
-Note :Heap Sort using min heap sorts in descending order where as max heap sorts in ascending order
+Heap Sort using min heap sorts in descending order where as max heap sorts in ascending order

 Time complexity: